raguay/MyNotes/Sermon. No Room.md

       1. A life with you having to fix everything yourself
          1. Every problem you have to handle
          2. Every sorrow you have to bare alone
-      2. The end is eternal separation from God in hell
+      2. The end is eternal separation from God in hell for you or those following you
          1. He gives those salvation that want Him in their lives
          2. He never forces anyone, He want you to love Him enough to live for Him
          3. The fires of Hell never stop, nor does the pain